utelecon/utelecon.github.io/src/pages/en/utol/lecturers/information/index.md

 ---

 ## Information Notices
+{:#about}

-This page provides detailed information on the usage of the information notices function in UTOL.
+This page provides detailed information on the usage of the information notices function in [UTOL](/en/utol/).
 This feature allows information to be sent as one-way text messages to all or some of the enrolled students.
-If you wish to contact specific enrolled students, please use the “Message” function.
+If you wish to contact specific enrolled students, please use the “[Message](/en/utol/lecturers/messages/)” function.

 The features of the information notices are as follows.

 * When you register the information notice, you can set up the automatic sending of notifications to enrolled students by email and LINE.
-(For more details on how to set it up, please refer to “Settings in UTOL to receive notifications”).
+(For more details on how to set it up, please refer to “[Settings in UTOL to receive notifications](/en/utol/notification/)”).
   * Please note that **notifications will be sent only if the enrolled students have made changes to their settings to allow notifications to be received**.
   * The contents of the notification will be provided directly in the notification.

 * You can confirm the list of enrolled students who have read the notifications on UTOL.
-For more details on the procedures, please refer to the “Checking that an information notice has been opened” setting, discussed below.
+For more details on the procedures, please refer to the “[Checking that an information notice has been opened](#check)” setting, discussed below.

 ### Reminder Notices
+{:#reminder}

 In addition to regular information notices, there are “reminder notices” in the information notices.
 The reminder notices are requests such as those reminding the submission of assignments・quizzes・surveys, etc.